 (Relevant experience and/or education from an accredited college or university may be substituted.)

-Bachelor’s degree from an accredited college or university with a major in social or behavioral science or a closely-related field as determined by the department head at the time of recruitment AND three years of experience as a Victim Advocate.
+Associate’s degree from an accredited college or university with a major in social or behavioral science, criminal justice or closely related field as determined by the department head at the time of recruitment AND one year of experience in criminal justice or a related field as determined by the department head at the time of recruitment.

 (Relevant experience and/or education from an accredited college or university may be substituted.)